ulixee/hero/docs/main/BasicInterfaces/Tab.md

 10.  });
 ```

-Once registered, your `CookieModal` FlowHandler will be automatically checked anytime an AwaitedDom error occurs.
+Once registered, your `CookieModal` FlowHandler will be automatically checked anytime an AwaitedDOM error occurs.
 These errors are things like: an element can't be found, an element interaction failed, or waiting for an element [State](#wait-for-state) timed out.

 So, to continue our example, imagine your script is filling out a form field.
 As you go to click on the field, it can't be clicked because the `CookieModal` has displayed.